VickyBize/predicting-depression-with-nn/README.md

 *You will need to change the directories within the code

 In the folder "Examples" you will find the code appling for each year.
-In the folder "erisk collection_2017_2018" you will find the dataset and so files that are extracted during the task,so you can reproduce the results without having to run the total code.
+You can find the dataset from the organizers of e-risk http://early.irlab.org/2017/index.html .